quenktechnologies/estorejs/README.md

 ![Build Status](https://travis-ci.org/quenktechnologies/estorejs.svg)

-EStoreJS is a [12 factor](http://12factor.net) app for running cloud backed eCommerce stores.

-You can deploy an instance to Heroku by using the button below:
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/quenktechnologies/estorejs)

+Quickly run an eCommerce store in the cloud!

 ##Why EStoreJS?

 EStoreJS started off as part of a bigger project to provide eCommerce related services to businesses in Trinidad and Tobago.
-Its design is influenced by both the current state of technology adoption in T&ampl;T and a need to be flexible.
+It's designed to be flexible and play nice with third party services.

 ##Current Status